hmok/ChatGPTBiomechanics/README.md

 # ChatGPTBiomechanics
-Let's do ChatGPT OpenAI and Biomechanics
+Let's do ChatGPT OpenAI and Biomechanics.

+Below is my roadmap, though the applications are just some basic examples.
+They can be expanded to all sort of human/animal studies.
+Just keep updating as I make progress.
+It is all free to feel free to share or let me know if you have any improvement ideas.

 ```mermaid
 graph TD;